HemalathaRamanujam2022/us_accidents_analysis/mage_orchestration/README.md

     will show as "completed" or "failed".

--   The pipeline process downloads the accidents data from Kaggle, exports the raw file into GCS in .csv and parquet formats, extracts and stages the raw data, transforms and loads the data into partitioned fact and summary tables (dimensions and measures) in BigQuery.
+-   The pipeline process downloads the accidents data from Kaggle, exports the raw file into GCS in .csv and parquet formats, using DBT integrated into Mage, extracts and stages the raw data, transforms and loads the data into partitioned fact and summary tables (dimensions and measures) in BigQuery.